Anger erupts over Trump's order banning refugees from US

-LONDON (AP) — Anger erupted in Europe on Saturday about U.S. President Donald Trump’s ban on refugees entering the United States.
+LONDON (AP) — Anger erupted on Saturday — along with some praise from the far-right — about U.S. President Donald Trump’s ban on refugees entering the United States.

 The French president vigorously urged European leaders to present a united front against populism while the German foreign minister noted that “love thy neighbor” is a key part of America’s Christian traditions.
 Turkey’s prime minister insisted that “you cannot settle this issue by building walls.”